-You have been working in Module: Creating and Exploring a Basic Map with symbology and in Module: Classifying Vector Data with labeling.
+You have been working in Module: Criando e explorando um mapa simples with symbology and in Module: Classificar Dados Vetoriais with labeling.
 Go back to those modules if you need to refresh about some of the available options and tools.
 Your goal is to get the plots locations and their name to be as clearly visible as possible but always allowing to see the background map elements.
 You can take some guidance from this image: